 7.1.4.
-Snowy Hydro Noise Monitoring
+Noise Monitoring

-Throughout the construction and operation of the Rock Forest site, Snowy Hydro will be undertaking unattended noise and dust monitoring at a number of locations surrounding the site.
+Throughout the construction and operation of the Rock Forest site, unattended noise and dust monitoring at a number of locations surrounding the site will be undertaken.
 These locations are marked in yellow and pink (proposed locations) in Figure 7-1 below.